Setup

 Pixiv Light

 The light version of the Pixiv dictionary which is very useful when reading Japanese media, as it'll have the names of the characters of what you're reading usually.
+You can also grab the full version if you would rather do that instead.
+The difference is that the Light version tends to have shorts descriptions and links to the Pixiv article instead of full explanations.

 実用日本語表現v2